Skip to content

 1. Confirm the daemon is reachable

-agh daemon status
+agh status

 For machine-readable output:

-agh daemon status -o json
+agh status -o json

 What happened: AGH checked the background daemon through the local runtime control path.
 If this fails, debug the daemon before debugging the session.